Afrrcyn/compYear2/visualComputing/Polygons and Pixels.md

 ##### Hidden Surface Removal
 - Viewing the world from a particular viewpoint, which parts of the world can be seen and which parts can we not see, because other objects block them
 - There are 2 fundamental approaches to solving this problem.
-	- Work in 3D world space, we can work it out geometrically in 3D and work it out.
+	- Work in 3D world space, we can work it out geometrically in 3D and work it out. (?)p
 	- Work in a 2D display space, during scan-conversion, whenever we generate a pixel $P$ we determine whether some other 3D objects nearer to the also also maps to $P$, this is now the standard approach.

 ###### Z-buffer (aka Depth-Buffer)